Keijo (manga): Characters

-A shy resident of Hiroshima who is self-conscious of her dialect.
+A shy resident of Hiroshima with a dialect and self-conscious.
 Her ponytail moves when she is addressed or feeling emotional.
 Her right hand is sensitive and can copy her opponents' abilities by feeling up their buttocks, an ability she calls "Scanning Hand".
 In addition, she learns a strategy with special abilities from her friends as the situation demands in the East–West War.
 Her fighting style is "Counter".
 She has a brown eyes and a ponytail.